 Tenacious Pup is a versatile one-drop that’s packed with value.
 It’s ideal in an opening hand but still worth its mana cost throughout all stages of a game.
 As an added bonus, the wolf has 1/2 stats, allowing it to block other early one-drops from your opponents.

 Supporting synergies within the MTG color Black, Sanguine Brushstroke is an A22 Enchantment worth slotting into a three-drop spot.
 It’s found success within Mono-Black, BW Midrange, and Rakdos Vampire decks.
 Using the MTG Arena mechanic Conjure, the Enchantment creates a Blood Artist upon entering the battlefield.
+Due to a nerf, Sanguine Brushstroke no longer grants its controller the ability to gain one life when a creature dies.

 Blood Artist is a two-drop 0/1 that drains an opponent of one life point while providing its controller with one life point every time it or another creature dies.
-This gain and drain ability synergizes with the passive ability on Sanguine Brushstroke, which steals a life point from an opponent while gaining you a life every time a Blood token is sacrificed.
+This gain-and-drain ability synergizes with the passive ability on Sanguine Brushstroke, which steals a life point from an opponent while gaining you a life every time a Blood token is sacrificed.

 Mono-Black Control has found a great deal of success with Sanguine Brushstroke when played alongside cards like Meathook Massacre, Blood on the Snow, and Deadly Dispute.
 And Rakdos Vampires gain an advantage via the gain and drain from sacrificing Blood tokens produced by Anje, Maid of Dishonor and Bloodtithe Harvester.